-- 4.1. student tactically responds to a scene using the incident response steps. - 4.2. student gathers information to resolve the situation. - 4.3. student resolves the situation. - 4.4. student articulates their decision-making regarding legal justification and desirability for approaching the scene. - 4.5. student articulates the reasons for using the intervention options that were chosen. - 4.6. student articulates the follow-through steps that were taken to normalize the scene. - 4.7. student describes Wis.
-Stat. §175.40(6m)(a) which discusses off-duty assistance outside of an officer's jurisdiction. - 4.8. student explains liability for off-duty officers outside of the officer's jurisdiction. - 4.9. student describes the guidelines and considerations for officers who are authorized and elect to carry a weapon off-duty. - 4.10. student articulates the issues that need to be taken into consideration when faced with a situation that warrants off-duty intervention. - 4.11. student describes the precautions on-duty officers should follow when they come into contact with anyone armed with a weapon who claims to be an off-duty, retired, or plainclothes officer. - 4.12. student describes the procedural guidelines for off-duty responses that are appropriate. - 4.13. student explains post-intervention actions.
+- 4.1. you tactically respond to a scene using the incident response steps. - 4.2. you gather information to resolve the situation. - 4.3. you resolve the situation. - 4.4. you articulate your decision-making regarding legal justification and desirability for approaching the scene. - 4.5. you articulate the reasons for using the intervention options that were chosen. - 4.6. you articulate the follow-through steps that were taken to normalize the scene. - 4.7. you describe Wis.
+Stat. §175.40(6m)(a) which discusses off-duty assistance outside of an officer's jurisdiction. - 4.8. you explain liability for off-duty officers outside of the officer's jurisdiction. - 4.9. you describe the guidelines and considerations for officers who are authorized and elect to carry a weapon off-duty. - 4.10. you articulate the issues that need to be taken into consideration when faced with a situation that warrants off-duty intervention. - 4.11. you describe the precautions on-duty officers should follow when they come into contact with anyone armed with a weapon who claims to be an off-duty, retired, or plainclothes officer. - 4.12. you describe the procedural guidelines for off-duty responses that are appropriate. - 4.13. you explain post-intervention actions.

 - 4.a.
 II.N.2.1.
 Identify and describe the Incident Response concept and its application to law enforcement. - 4.b.
 II.N.2.2.
 Identify and describe the Disturbance Resolution concept and its application to law enforcement. - 4.c.
 II.N.2.3.
-Identify the protocols to follow when off-duty and encountering a situation that requires a law Course Outcome Summary - Page 3 of 9 enforcement response.
+Identify the protocols to follow when off-duty and encountering a situation that requires a law enforcement response. - 4.d.

-4.d.
 II.N.2.4.
 Describe the issues that an on-duty officer is likely to face when encountering an off-duty or retired officer who is taking official action.

-5. II.N.3.
+II.N.3.
 Explain the Intervention Option modes, the circumstances under which each mode is justified and appropriate, and apply the defense and arrest tactics techniques within each mode.